tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 ### Add Buttons and Controls

 At this point you've probably noticed that we have no way of playing the video in the player.
 Start by creating a play/pause button, a slider (scrubber), a current position label, and a (reamaining) duration label.
+You can put the play/pause button to the left of the slider, where it generally goes, or directly on top of the player (or both!)

 ```
     @IBOutlet weak var playPauseButton: UIButton!